As an Amazon Associate we earn from qualifying purchases.

 Step II: Add the numerator of each equivalent fraction.

-3) How to subtract like fractions in maths?
+3) How to subtract like fractions?

 Step I: Subtract the numerator of each fraction.

-4) How to subtract unlike fractions in maths?
+4) How to subtract unlike fractions?

 Step I: Convert the unlike fractions into like fractions by taking LCM of all denominators.
 Step II: Subtract the numerator of each equivalent fraction.